 1 John 2:15-20 NLT

-How do you let greed and selfish ambition control your lives?
+- How do you let greed and selfish ambition control your life?

 13 “Enter through the narrow gate.
 For wide is the gate and broad and easy to travel is the path that leads the way to destruction and eternal loss, and there are many who enter through it.
 14 But small is the gate and narrow and difficult to travel is the path that leads the way to [everlasting] life, and there are few who find it.